ProDeck Construction

 Picture

 Trex Select: a basic looking composite board, but with industry-leading technology and warranty.
-This plastic and wood based product is capped to create a scratch-resistant finish that is guaranteed not to fade or stain for 25 years.
-Available in five monochromatic colors.
+This plastic and wood based product is capped to create a scratch-resistant finish that is guaranteed not to fade or stain for 35 years.
+Available in two monochromatic colors and three streaked colors.

 Picture

-Trex Transcend: thicker than Select and with improved aesthetics.
-A deeper grain pattern and five "Tropical" colors that incorporate random streaking for a convincing natural look.
-Also backed by Trex's 25-year fade and stain warranty.
+Trex Transcend & Trex Lineage: thicker than Select and with improved aesthetics.
+A more realistic grain pattern and twelve colors that incorporate random streaking for a convincing natural look.
+Trex ups their warranty to 50 years for this thicker board and thicker shell product.

 Wood decking